UKHomeOffice/asl-kube-templates/README.md

 # kute

-A utility to generate the minimal necessary kubernetes config files for a web app running on ACP.
+A utility to generate the minimal necessary config files for a web app running on kubernetes.

 ## Prerequisites